jaredpalmer/after.js/UPGRADING.md

 ### Update `server.js`

-Just import `manifest.json` file that webpack plugin generated for us and pass it to render. (don't panic if there is no `manifest.json` file, it will get generated once you run start or build script)
+Import `manifest.json` file that webpack plugin generated for us and pass it as a parameter to render method. (don't panic if there is no `manifest.json` file, it will get generated once you run start or build script)

 From: